bgreenlee/bgreenlee.github.io/_posts/2023-01-21-the-case-of-the-absurdly-large-numbers.md

 I started digging through browser source code.
 I found that in WebKit, [the default value for `responseBodyBytesReceived`](https://github.com/WebKit/WebKit/blob/5f39acd5d511b9b48d7681413534d6d14f8117e5/Source/WebCore/platform/network/NetworkLoadMetrics.h#L109) is 2<sup>64</sup>-1, although [that value should be caught and 0 returned instead](https://github.com/WebKit/WebKit/blob/3a95196448a44d0b61cdd5e4825c22328cf90b26/Source/WebCore/page/PerformanceResourceTiming.cpp#L296-L297).

-Then I went spelunking in the Chromium source, and found [this commit](https://github.com/chromium/chromium/commit/a378e342dd91b17f9d9fd9a95b382ac94da26875), from less than two weeks ago, although [the bug was reported back in May 2022](https://bugs.chromium.org/p/chromium/issues/detail?id=1324812).
+Then I went spelunking in the Chromium source, and found [this commit](https://github.com/chromium/chromium/commit/a378e342dd91b17f9d9fd9a95b382ac94da26875), from less than two weeks ago.
+(Although [the bug was reported back in May 2022](https://bugs.chromium.org/p/chromium/issues/detail?id=1324812).)
 Boom!
 Mystery solved.

 I pushed a fix to our JavaScript to catch these bogus values and hopefully our protos will live happily ever after.
 Gone are my dreams of finding and fixing a major browser bug, but I'm happy that I can move on with my life.